 - Intellectual property

-Any information which is provided for tax purposes should be retained for your records.
-If you’re ever subjected to a tax investigation, having access to paperwork, such as your past records and tax documentation, can make locating and providing the information you’ll need easier.
+Any information which is provided for tax purposes should be kept for your records.
+If you’re ever subjected to a tax investigation by HMRC, having easy access to papers, such as your past records, can make locating and providing the information you’ll need much quicker.